 The Company's management, with the participation of its President and Chief Executive Officer, who is the Company's principal executive officer, and its Executive Vice President and Chief Financial Officer, who is the Company's principal financial officer, has evaluated the effectiveness of the Company's disclosure controls and procedures as of December 31, 2019.
-Based on this evaluation, the President and Chief Executive Officer and the Executive Vice President and Chief Financial Officer have concluded that the Company's disclosure controls and procedures are effective.
+Based on this evaluation, the President and Chief Executive Officer and the Executive Vice President and Chief Financial Officer and the procedures are effective.